 Scientific Network Journal "Agrarian History" publishes scientific articles in which the historical patterns of development and functioning of the natural environment and human life in it are considered.
 Particular attention is paid to the prospects for the development of agriculture both in Russia and in various regions of the world.
 The agrarian development of Russia was very different from the development of agriculture in Western Europe.
 The evolution of the Russian countryside was perhaps the most striking example of the role that agriculture plays in countries that have embarked on the path of innovative development.

-The journal welcomes articles related to the historical development of land use and cadastre, the peculiarities of urban planning activities using cadastral information, in particular, the cadastral valuation of land plots and capital construction objects, the peculiarities of land use and development of territories based on urban planning zoning maps.
+The journal welcomes articles related to the historical development of land use and cadastre, the peculiarities of urban planning activities using cadastral information, in particular, the cadastral valuation of land plots and capital construction objects.

 Thus, among the research priorities of the editors of the journal are the theoretical and methodological aspects of agrarian development, as well as the totality of social, economic, natural, demographic, sociocultural and socio-political processes that determine the trends in the historical development of individual regions and countries.